6 Tips to Make Your Dog Feel Safe at Home

 Anyone who has a pooch will know how fascinated they are by images of other dogs on the TV or in picture frames – so strategically placing pet portraits around the home is a great way to help them feel more at home.
 There are some exceptional dog portraits at WonderStreet – what better way to show your love and also to have something to keep forever?
 It’s as simple as providing a photo of your dog and their artists will work with it to create you a handpainted portrait of your pet.
 You even get to choose the artist and style of painting from the company’s roster.

 Even dogs need me time.
 Setting up a special place where your dog is allowed to relax and sleep is an essential part of the settling process for your pooch.
 It can be trial and error getting this right, but some things are universally important – easy in and out access, a comfort toy or blanket inside the area and keep it away from drafts and loud noises.
+But not just any old toy will do.
+Toys that your dog can destroy in minutes aren’t going to keep him or her happy for very long.
+So what’s a responsible pet owner to do?
+Look for sustainable dog toys that are made from materials that won’t easily wear down or damage.

 Dogs are closely attuned to their masters’ emotions and expressions.
 Don’t expect your dog to behave if you don’t!
 Your emotional wellbeing is often linked to your pet’s happiness and overall sense of calmness.
 Try to remain calm and assured around your dog – they can pick up on even slight signs of stress – and remember to keep your voice tone gentle and friendly where possible.